 Waterproof Picnic Blankets

-It’s happened to us all hasn’t it?
-You put down your blanket and sit atop only to feel the wet soaking through after a short while.
-Sometimes there’s not much to tell that the ground is damp but in this bright new age this should no longer be a problem.
+I think we can all relate; you put down your blanket and sit atop only to feel the wetness soaking through after a short while.
+Sometimes there’s not much to tell that the ground is damp but in this bright new age, this should no longer be a problem.
 Waterproof picnic blankets are readily available at affordable prices and often come so compact they will make zero impression on your storage space.

 The picnic blankets generally get their waterproofing from a layer of vinyl or plastic that is on the underside.
-The top side is made from all sorts of material ranging from fleece to polyesters to cotton to name a few.
-The actual blanket as a whole is often padded out to give a more comfortable picnic experience.
+All sorts of materials go into the production of the top side, which ranges from fleece to polyesters to cotton to name a few.
+The actual blanket as a whole uses a layer of padding which gives a more comfortable picnic experience.

-The water resistant picnic blanket by Yodo is a great item to have in your picnic repertoire.
-Opening out to 59” x 53” it can be compacted down to 12.5” x 8” x 4” making it positively tiny in the grand scheme of things.
-It has a fleece topping which has been padded out with a 2mm sponge and at the price it is an absolute bargain.
+The water-resistant picnic blanket by Yodo is a great item to have in your picnic repertoire.
+Opening out to 59” x 53” the blanket compacts down to 12.5” x 8” x 4” making it positively tiny in the grand scheme of things.
+It has a thick fleece topping which offers great comfort by way of a 2mm sponge and at the price, it is an absolute bargain.

 Pros of waterproof picnic blankets